fcarelse/ie-todolist/README.md

 }
 ```

-Can take the token given and use at Bearer token for endpoint:
+Can take the token given and use as Bearer token

+Get endpoint:
 localhost:3000/rest/todos